HOW IT WORKS

 When should we send our bricks for donation through LEGO Replay?

-Schools are encouraged to keep their creations built for the duration of Winter and Spring 2022 and send their bricks for donation before end of the school year.
+Schools are encouraged to keep their creations built for the duration of Spring 2022 and send their bricks for donation before end of the school year.

 When do we need to build our LEGO creations?

 Schools are welcome to build and submit their creations until May 31, 2022.